The comonotone flow of a stochastically monotone Feller process on the real line: Introduction

-Theorem \ref{t:caract-sm} shows that, for all $n \geq 2$, $s \in \R_+$ and $\mathbf{x}=(x_1,\ldots,x_n)$, $\breve{P}^{(n)}_s(\mathbf{x},\cdot)$ produces an $n-$dimensional coupling of the distributions $P_s(x_1,\cdot),\ldots,P_s(x_n,\cdot)$, enjoying a maximality property with respect to the super-modular order.
-Without the constraint that this coupling has to be the distribution at time $s$ of a Feller process on $\R^n$ whose marginals evolve according to $(P_t)_{t \in \R_+}$, the maximum would be achieved by the classical comonotone coupling of $P_s(x_1,\cdot),\ldots,P_s(x_n,\cdot)$ (see \cite{MulSto}).
-Loosely speaking, $\breve{P}^{(n)}$ is obtained (as a well-defined limit) by composing infinitely many such comonotone couplings associated with an infinitesimal time interval $s$, so we choose to call the resulting object the {\it comonotone flow} associated with $(P_t)_{t \geq 0}$.
+Theorem \ref{th:caract-sm} shows that, for all $n \geq 2$, $s \in \R_+$ and $\mathbf{x}=(x_1,\ldots,x_n)$, $\breve{P}^{(n)}_s(\mathbf{x},\cdot)$ produces an $n$-dimensional coupling of the distributions $P_s(x_1,\cdot),\ldots,P_s(x_n,\cdot)$, enjoying a maximality property with respect to the super-modular order.
+Without the constraint that this coupling has to be the distribution at time $s$ of a Feller process on $\R^n$ whose one-dimensional marginals evolve according to $(P_t)_{t \in \R_+}$, the maximum would be achieved by the classical comonotone coupling of $P_s(x_1,\cdot),\ldots,P_s(x_n,\cdot)$ (see \cite{MulSto02}).
+Loosely speaking, $\breve{P}^{(n)}$ is obtained (as a well-defined limit) by composing infinitely many such comonotone couplings associated with an infinitesimal time interval $s$, so we choose to call the resulting object the {\it comonotone flow} associated with $(P_t)_{t\in\R_+}$.
 Strictly speaking, we have not defined a flow but only a consistent family $\left((P_t^{(n)})_{t \in \R_+}\right)_{n \geq 1}$ of Feller Markov semigroups.
-However, it is shown\footnote{See also the correction \cite{LeJRai2} and the fully corrected version arXiv:math/0203221v6.
-Condition \eqref{e:consistent} and its consequence \eqref{e:egalite-paires} precisely match the definition in \cite{LeJRai} of a compatible family of Feller semigroups satisfying $P_t^{(2)}f^{\otimes 2}(x,x) = P_t f^2(x)$ for all $x \in S$ and $f \in \CC_0(S)$.} in \cite{LeJRai} that such a family of semigroups corresponds to a stochastic flow, in a precise sense.
-We do not push this question further here, and postpone the study of the various properties enjoyed by this stochastic flow to future work.
+However, the general theory developed in\footnote{See also the correction \cite{LeJRai20} and the fully corrected version arXiv:math/0203221v6.
+Condition \eqref{e:consistent} and its consequence \eqref{e:egalite-paires} precisely match the definition in \cite{LeJRai04} of a compatible family of Feller semigroups satisfying $P_t^{(2)}f^{\otimes 2}(x,x) = P_t f^2(x)$ for all $x \in S$ and $f \in \CC_0(S)$.} \cite{LeJRai04} shows that this family of semigroups corresponds to a stochastic flow, in a precise sense, and our terminology reflects this property.
+We believe the comonotone flow thus obtained to be an interesting extension of stochastic flows usually encountered in the context of stochastic differential equations: more specifically, when the underlying process $(X_t)_{t\in\R_+}$ is the solution of a stochastic differential equation (with suitable regularity assumptions on the coefficients), we conjecture that the comonotone flow coincides with the stochastic flow of strong solutions of the SDE obtained with a single Brownian motion (see Kunita \cite{Kun97, Kun19}).
+We postpone the study of such properties to future work.